 This is a case where the plaintiff, a middle-aged man with a diagnosis of mental retardation, was charged with homicide in Fayette County.
 He was incarcerated for over 9 years before the criminal case was dismissed.
 He alleges that the Commonwealth, essentially through the actions of the Fayette county Judges, violated the Americans with Disabilities Act by not giving him a prompt determination of his ability to be competent to stand trial.
 Both the Department of Human Services (DHS) and the Administrative Office of Pennsylvania Courts (AOPC) have become involved in the case as additional defendants.
 DHS came to terms on a settlement and finalized the agreement.
 AOPC successfully pursued an interlocutory appeal and is out of the case (although Plaintiff filed a cert petition which is pending).
-A motion for summary judgment by the Commonwealth was denied and trial is scheduled for July 6, 2021.
-Given the nature of the case, the Commonwealth's estimated exposure is \$4 million.
+A motion for summary judgment by the Commonwealth was denied.
+A defense verdict was obtained at trial but Plaintiff filed an appeal.
+The Third Circuit Court of Appeals affirmed the defense verdict.